Complete guide on French Roulette

 This bet is less complicated as you place your chip on the dividing line between two numbers on the table, either vertically or horizontally.
 The payout here is 17 to 1.

 The line bet covers six numbers or two rows of three numbers.
-If you win, the payout is 5 to 1, which is just as high as the other bets.
+If you win, the payout is 5 to 1, just as high as the other bets.

 Outside bets

-Outside bets assure you higher chances of winning, but the payouts are not as large.
-In fact, the winnings are generally 2 to 1.
+Outside bets assure higher chances of winning, but the payouts are not as large.
+The winnings are generally 2 to 1.

 Colour Bet

-The colour bet gives you a choice between the two colour sets: red or black.
+The colour bet lets you choose between two colour sets: red or black.
 Each group has 16 numbers, excluding zero.
 The payout is 1 to 1.

 Dozen Bet

-The French Roulette wheel is divided into three sets of numbers, each containing twelve numbers.
+The French Roulette wheel is divided into three sets of numbers, each containing twelve.
 The dozen bet allows you to place your chip on one of these three sets.
 The payout is 3 to 1.

 Odd/Even